 - Level 4.
 Wild State Gallery and the Discovery Centre are also permanent fixtures and very toddler friendly with light play features in the Wild State Galleries and hands on open drawers in the Discovery Centre.

 The Corner at the State Library, South Brisbane

-The Corner at the State Library is a special space for children within the State Library, with lots of fun activities online as well.
+The Corner at the State Library is a unique space for children within the State Library of Queensland, with lots of fun activities online as well.
 For children 8 years and under and their carers, here Brisbane Kids can enjoy and experience some rare artworks and toys that are both entertaining and educational, as well as some fantastic books and artist-led activities.
 The Corner is open daily 10am – 3pm.
-Click here for more great features of the State Library for Brisbane Kids

-Story time at the local library
+FREE fun at your local library

 Join a playgroup